This article was updated on September 19, 2021

 Classics like “A Nightmare on Elm Street” and “Halloween” ranked in the teens, 13 and 14, respectively.

-While “Insidious” recorded the biggest jumps cares by heart rate, others recorded high marks including “Sinister,” “The Exorcist 3,” “The Conjuring,” and “The Descent.”
+While “Insidious” recorded the biggest jumps scares by heart rate, others recorded high marks including “Sinister,” “The Exorcist 3,” “The Conjuring,” and “The Descent.”

 Modern favorites like “Scream” ranked No. 20, while “The Blair Witch Project” was No. 23 on the list and Jordan Peele’s 2017 award-winning “Get Out” was No. 34, according to the study.